hwlabnitc/hwlabnitc.github.io/docs/Verilog/index.md

   - title: MIPS Single Cycle Processor
     details: Build an exciting MIPS single cycle processor which will allow you to run MIPS hardware commands.
     link: "#single-cycle-mips-processor"
+  - title : Registers
+    details : Learn about the registers in MIPS ISA. link : "#registers"

 ---